OVERVIEW

 We’ll pass historic sites and quiet villages, taking time to pause, pray, and soak in the beauty of creation.
 As the landscape opens up, we’re reminded of the wild and rugged faith of the Celtic saints—rooted in solitude, nature, and a deep awareness of God’s presence.

-In Morebattle, we’ll rest in a place whose name means “dwelling place of the saints”—a fitting end to a day shaped by faith, fellowship, and the simple act of walking together.
-Return to Kelso by coach for dinner & overnight.
+The Morebattle name means “dwelling place of the saints”—a fitting end to a day shaped by faith, fellowship, and the simple act of walking together.
+Return to Selkirk by coach for the night.

 Included Meals: